MethodsAndPractices/vsteam/.docs/Invoke-VSTeamRequest.md

 ### -Body

 Specifies the body of the request.
 The body is the content of the request that follows the headers.

-You can also pipe a body value to Invoke-VSTeamRequest.
+You can pipe a body value to Invoke-VSTeamRequest.

 The Body parameter can be used to specify a list of query parameters or specify the content of the response.